MYWeidner/MYWeidner.github.io/project.md

   * Apply for jobs
 * Week 10:
   * LeetCode - rework questions that I struggled with
-  * Mock interviews - find online resources, practice with friends, and other students (if possible)
+  * Mock interviews - find online resources, practice with friends, and other students
+    * Mock interviews with Shammi and Tammy have been scheduled for July 28-30.
+We will take turns interviewing, being the interviewer, and observing.
+Our goal is to practice thinking out loud and working through technical questions.
+We agreed that communicating effectively is a skill we need to hone by the time interviews come along.
     * Free online resources
       * [resource 1](https://myinterviewpractice.com)
       * [resource 2](https://www.interviewbit.com/peer-mock-interview/)